Image represents How to Optimize for Voice Search

 What is Voice Search and How Does It Work?

-• Speech Recognition: Converting spoken words into text.
+• Speech Recognition technology transforms spoken words into written text.

 How is Voice Search Different from Text Search?